 We knew middle-eastern food was great, but we didn’t expect every single thing we ate to be this good.

-We’re blessed to think in US Dollars and thus able to afford the many varied foods that Egypt has to offer.
+We’re lucky to think in US Dollars and thus able to afford the many varied foods that Egypt has to offer.
 Kebab and Kofta are staples here, and we consider ourselves very fortunate to be able to eat them every few days (more than that isn’t really good for your stomach).

 Our favourite thing while living in Cairo on cold days became how much we could order over the phone.
 Yes, we did try to get out there and speak to people in local eateries on most days.
 But because of the difficult transport situation in Cairo, it’s not practical to get to most parts of the city.

 But you can order so much more in Egypt simply by calling any restaurant and asking them to deliver.
 They don’t even charge a delivery fee (but tips are appreciated!)

 Unfortunately, to order food directly, you absolutely have to call restaurants on the phone — you can’t text them.
 It took me about a month of living in Cairo and learning Arabic to work up the courage.
 When the food arrived, it was like magic.

 Photography in Cairo is Sometimes illegal